Course guide of History of Contemporary World Economic Development (2261119)

 For calculating the grade of the subject in the ordinary evaluation, the following weights and specifications will be taken into account:

-• The remaining 40% will correspond to the evaluation of a research paper based on specific bibliographic sources on economic history, which will be presented and discussed in class.
-To pass the subject, it will be necessary to meet the additional criteria of:
+• To pass the subject, it will be necessary to meet the additional criteria of:

-• Obtaining more than a 5 (out of 10) on the exam.
+• Obtaining more than a 5 (out of 10) on the exam and the intervention in class with the articles discusse.

 • Attending more than 80% of the classes.
-If the last two criteria are not met, the numerical grade will be calculated as the minimum between (i) 4 points or (ii) the weighted average of the exam and research paper grades.
+If the last two criteria are not met, the numerical grade will be calculated as the minimum between (i) 4 points or (ii) the weighted average of the exam and articles discusse.
 The single final evaluation will consist of an exam with essay questions.

 Extraordinary assessment session